 When crisp autumn leaves underfoot give way to the first flurries of snow, all attention turns to curling up in front of a roaring log fire with toasted crumpets slathered in butter at the ready.
-But with spring still a few months away and a brilliant assortment of winter activities on offer throughout Kent, it’s time to get those winter woollies on and get stuck into the last season of the year.
+But with spring still a few months away and a brilliant assortment of winter activities and indoor attractions on offer throughout Kent, it’s time to get those winter woollies on and get stuck into the last season of the year.

 Step back in time with a trip to what is said to be the oldest village in the county.
 Owned by the National Trust, this beautifully preserved Tudor village is the perfect winter wonder.
 Stroll around the pretty houses and little shops, some of which could have been taken straight out of the pages of a children’s book!

 One of these, The Tulip Tree, is believed to be the oldest working shop in England, dating back to 1453 and at one point the property of Anne Boleyn's father.
 Pick up some souvenirs, enjoy a scrumptious cream tea and pray for snow, as this village is best experienced under a magical sprinkling of frost.

 Stay nearby at: Apartment 15 (sleeps 2) or Yew Cottage (sleeps 2) - both 10 miles away.

 Hot foot it to one of the most majestic castles in the country and find out what all the fuss is about.
 Not only is this glorious fairytale fortress surrounded by its very own moat, it's home to a puzzling maze and underground grotto as well as the fascinating Dog Collar Museum, a showcase of rare and unusual canine neckwear spanning five centuries.
 Visit during November and December and pop into one of the Christmas markets – magical.

 Stay nearby at: Windmill Cottage Annexe (sleeps 3) or Toll Farm Cottage (sleeps 4), both 8 miles away.